Cosmological phase transitions: from perturbative particle physics to gravitational waves: Thermal parameters characterizing first-order phase transitions

-The distinction between detonations and deflagrations is that detonations have $\abs{v_+} > \abs{v_-}$ while deflagrations have $\abs{v_+} < \abs{v_-}$, in the bubble wall frame of reference.
+The distinction between detonations and deflagrations is based on the relative velocities of the plasma just inside and just outside the bubble wall.
+Recall from \cref{sec:energyBudget} that we denote the velocity of the plasma just inside and outside the bubble wall (in the bubble wall frame of reference) as $v_-$ and $v_+$, respectively.
+Detonations have $\abs{v_+} > \abs{v_-}$, while deflagrations have $\abs{v_+} < \abs{v_-}$.
 A deflagration or detonation is weak if the fluid velocities on both sides of the bubble wall, $v_-$ and $v_+$, are both subsonic or both supersonic.
 Alternatively, a deflagration or detonation is strong if only one of $v_-$ and $v_+$ is supersonic, while the other is subsonic.
 The Chapman-Jouguet condition, $v_- = c_{s,-}$, defines the border of the weak and strong classification, where $c_{s,-}$ is the speed of sound just inside the bubble.
 While strong detonations have been shown to be stable to corrugations in the bubble wall \cite{Rezzolla:1996ey} (i.e.\ small perturbations in the bubble wall surface), they are not possible in cosmological phase transitions \cite{Steinhardt:1981ct, Laine:1993ey}.
 Strong deflagrations are also known to be an impossible expansion mode for bubbles in a cosmological phase transition \cite{Laine:1993ey}.
 This leaves weak and Chapman-Jouguet deflagrations and detonations as the only possibilities.
 The stability of deflagrations has been considered in the non-relativistic limit \cite{Link:1992dm}, and for relativistic bubble wall velocities \cite{Huet:1992ex}.
 Corrugations in the bubble wall grow exponentially for sufficiently small wall velocities \cite{Huet:1992ex}.
 The stability analysis was later improved in \refcite{Megevand:2013yua, Megevand:2014dua}, where it was found that the threshold velocity of stability increases with supercooling, up to the sound speed.
 Thus, for sufficiently strong supercooling, subsonic deflagrations are not a stable expansion mode and the bubble wall accelerates to supersonic velocities \cite{Kamionkowski:1992dc}. \footnote{See \refcite{Megevand:2014dua} for further discussion and references within for alternative possibilities for the evolution of an unstable wall.} Meanwhile, \refcite{Ai:2023see} found that when in local equilibrium, any value of the transition strength parameter $\alpha$ that allows for detonations also allows for deflagrations.
 Because bubbles start from rest and would accelerate to the steady state deflagration solution first, it was argued that the bubbles would not expand as detonations.
 Such an argument may break down in the presence of hydrodynamic instabilities.

 Supersonic deflagrations were first shown to be possible in \refcite{Kurki-Suonio:1995rrv}, and are commonly referred to as hybrids because they consist of both a rarefaction behind the wall and a shock wave in front of the wall.
 Another type of hybrid is the subsonic detonation mode, which is only possible when the speed of sound is smaller inside the bubble than it is outside the bubble (i.e.\ $c_{s,-} < c_{s,+}$).
 Subsonic detonations were first identified in \refcite{Leitao:2014pda}, and require going beyond the bag equation of state, which has $c_{s,-} = c_{s,+} = 1/\sqrt{3}$.
 Both hybrid modes satisfy the Chapman-Jouguet condition.
 Although many studies only consider supersonic deflagrations, the implications on the phase transition for both hybrid modes should be qualitatively similar.
 This is because the fluid velocity (in the plasma frame) is non-zero on both sides of the wall in both supersonic deflagrations and subsonic detonations \cite{Leitao:2014pda}.